yashilvora19/accident_severity_prediction/README.md

 ### Data Exploration
 #### Visualization Steps

-We made use of the pairplot and heatmap with correlation matrix in order to get an overall sense of the distribution of data.
-Through this we were also able to get correlations between different features and became one with the data.
+To get an overall sense of the distribution of the data, we made use of a pairplot and heatmap using a correlation matrix.
+Through this we were also able to get correlations between different features, giving us a much better insight into the different features' interrelations.

-All of this collectively gave us a better idea of what the data looks like which in turn gives us a better idea of which models to use in the next step of this project.
+Given a much stronger idea of what the data looks like, we now had a better perspective on which models to use in the next steps of this project.

-We then plotted different types of graphs to compare and visualise diffrent aspects of our data.
-By plotting various graphs, we aimed to gain a deeper understanding of our data and compare different attributes effectively.
+We then plotted different types of graphs to gain a deeper understanding of our data and compare different attributes effectively.
 The different graphs we plotted were

-1. Accidents by Light Conditions
+1. Accidents vs Light Conditions
-2. Accidents over Time
+2. Accidents vs Time
-3. Number of Vehicles V/S Number of Casualities
+3. Number of Vehicles vs Number of Casualities

 ### Preprocessing Steps
 Our work done can be found in the notebook `Data_Cleaning_and_EDA_Final.ipynb`.
 Here is the link to this [notebook](https://github.com/yashilvora19/accident_severity_prediction/blob/main/Data_Cleaning_and_EDA_Final.ipynb).

+TODO: Talk about null drops?
-We already began preprocessing the data by one hot encoding most of the categorical data (`Road_Surface_Conditions`, `Road_Type`, `Urban_or_Rural_Area`, `Vehicle_Type`), and for `Light_Conditions`, we chose to make it ordinal and encode it from 0 for Dark, and 3 for Daylight.
-We selected MultiBinarizer to do multiple one-hot encoding for each row for the `Weather Conditions` as there were multiple categories that were satistified.
-Then we chose to normalize the `Latitude` and `Longitude` to make it a more contained value.
-We left the `Number_of_Casualties` and `Number_of_Vehicles` as is, as the values were just integers and seemed to have no large outliers.
+We began preprocessing the data by one-hot encoding most of the categorical data (`Road_Surface_Conditions`, `Road_Type`, `Urban_or_Rural_Area`, `Vehicle_Type`).
+For the `Light_Conditions` attribute, we chose an ordinal approach, encoding it from 0, for Dark, to 3, for Daylight.
+We selected a MultiBinarizer to conduct multiple one-hot encoding for each row under `Weather Conditions` as multiple categories could be satistified simultaneously.
+Then we chose to normalize the `Latitude` and `Longitude` to make it a more standardized value.
+We left the `Number_of_Casualties` and `Number_of_Vehicles` columns as they were, as the values were just integers and seemed to have no large outliers.

 ### Model 1: Logistic Regression

-Our work done can be found in the notebook `Milestone_3.ipynb`.
-Here is the link to this [notebook](https://github.com/yashilvora19/accident_severity_prediction/blob/main/Milestone%203.ipynb).
+Our work done for this model can be found in the jupyter notebook `Milestone_3.ipynb`.
+Here is the link to this [notebook](https://github.com/yashilvora19/accident_severity_prediction/blob/main/Milestone_3.ipynb).

 #### Logistic Regression
 In our project, we are trying to classify accidents into the following categories: